 Contact Professors to Request Letters of Recommendation

-In our program, there is no official form for letters of recommendation.
-We prefer that your letters are written by professors rather than employment supervisors.
+In our program, there is no official form for letters of recommendation, but you are required to submit THREE letters of recommendation.
+In addition, we require that at least TWO of the letters be written by professors rather than employment supervisors.
 Your letter writers should speak to your ability to do well in graduate school and to your ability to teach if you are applying for a Graduate Teaching Associate (GTA) position.
 Take the time to follow the guidelines below in order to help your letter writers write the best possible letter of recommendation.

 Process for Requesting Letters of Recommendation